HeroesToolChest/HeroesDataParser/README.md

 The file extensions of the files are automatically converted into its proper image format (`.dds`, `.png`, `.jpg`, etc).

 > [!NOTE]
-> This copies ALL .wafl files, which Starcraft II uses as well
+> This copies ALL .wafl files, which Starcraft II uses as well.

 Example command:
 ```